ribab/oftw-dashboard/README.md

 - Pledge data: Historical pledge information from OFTW supporters
 - Payment data: Actual payment records linked to pledges

+If you want to refresh the data sources with updated data, make sure to remove the *.pkl files so they can be regenerated.

 ## Contributing

 Feel free to submit issues and enhancement requests!